 As with any estate agent, it’s the job of an online agent to find the best price for your house.
 However, our research, published in February 2017, has found that estate agents who routinely overvalue properties can potentially leave sellers worse off, having to make big price cuts to sell their home.

 Which? looked into the agencies heavily reducing (by more than 5%) property prices in order to sell, as we think that this indicates homes being listed with an inflated initial asking price.

 We found this practice was less prevalent among online agents than traditional high street estate agents.

 On average, online agents sold properties 38 days faster than traditional agents.
 Furthermore, where 19% of properties sold by traditional agents were reduced by 5% or more, that figure was 13% for online-only agents.

-Purplebricks – by far the largest online-only estate agent – made heavy reductions on the smallest proportion of its properties, while EasyProperty heavily reduced 34% of their properties.
+Purplebricks – by far the largest online estate agent – made heavy reductions on the smallest proportion of its properties, while EasyProperty heavily reduced 34% of its properties.

-EasyProperty claims that it sells hundreds of new-build properties, the prices of which are set by the developer, rather than themselves.
-Of the properties that were actually sold on behalf of private individuals, they claim to have reduced far fewer than listed here.
+EasyProperty claims that it sells hundreds of new-build properties, with prices set by the developers rather EasyProperty.
+Of the properties that were sold on behalf of private individuals, the agent claims to have reduced far fewer than listed here.